flatironinstitute/sciware/17_FICluster/main.md

 ## Slurm Tip \#1: Estimating Resource Requirements

 - How to estimate resource requirements:
-  1. Make a conservative guess based on your knowledge of the program.
-For scientific computing, think about the sizes of big arrays and any files being read.
+  1. Guess based on your knowledge of the program.
+Think about the sizes of big arrays and any files being read.
   1. Run a test job
-  1. Check the actual usage with:\
+  1. Check the actual usage of the test job with:\
   `sacct -j <jobid> -o MaxRSS,Elapsed`
-    - `MaxRSS`: maximum "resident set size", usually corresponds to the memory requirement (`#SBATCH --mem`)
+    - `MaxRSS`: maximum "resident set size", the amount of memory used (`#SBATCH --mem`)
     - `Elapsed`: wall-clock runtime (`#SBATCH -t`)

-## Slurm Tip \#2: Submitting Jobs
+## Slurm Tip \#2: Choosing a Partition

-- Recommendation: don't submit more than ~100 jobs at once.
-Job schedulers are notoriously unresponsive.
-- Trick: use `-p ccX,gen` to submit to multiple partitions.
+- Use `-p ccX,gen` to submit to multiple partitions.
   - In general, give Slurm the maximum flexibility to run your job
+- Remember: the center and general partitions (`ccx` and `gen`) allocate a whole node to you
+- If your job doesn't use a whole node, it will get scheduled faster in the `genx` partition (allows multiple jobs per node)

 ## Running Jobs in Parallel